rafamrslima/100days-codeup/log.md

 Golang Studies -> In the practical project I am building, today I implemented the code responsible for saving records into the database using the pgxpool package.
 I also improved the logic of creating a listener to make it run in background while waiting for messages to reach the queue.
 I also learned about preempt in the golang runtime and how it is important for the general performance and behaviour of the application.

 ### Day 25/100
+Today in the practical project I am building in Go, I implemented pdf creation based on data coming from the db, so I also created a function that queries the database and converts the data retrieved to a new struct.
+And I also implemented the upload of the pdf to azure blob storage.

+### Day 25/100
 Golang Studies -&gt; In the practical project I am building, today I decided to save files to blob storage instead of sending emails.
 So I created a resource on azure, I connected my go app to the resource and created a function to upload a file to it.
 Now the app is able to listen to a service bus queue, create go routines that will receive and process the message, then log the info in the database and save the file (report) in a folder in azure storage.